COVIANCE PRIVACY POLICY

 It would be helpful to start by explaining some key terms used in this policy:

-www.coviance.com and all sub-domains, including app.coviance.com & Coviance Borrower Portal
+Websitewww.coviance.com and all sub-domains, including secure.coviance.com & Coviance Platform

 Personal Information We Collect About You